yazz/VisualJS/README.md

 https://news.ycombinator.com/item?id=27287989

-### How does Visual Javascript relate to Unison language
+### How does Visual Javascript relate to the Unison language
 Unison is an exellent language for distributed computing.
 There is no relation except that both Unison and Visual Javascript are based on the principal of immutable code where code is addressed by the SHA256 of the source code which means that the Visual Javascript internally identifies all code as the SHA256 hash of the source code.

 ### How does Visual Javascript relate to StoryScript language
-There is no real relation as StoryScript is a Glue code for multiple languages using AI and plain English language to interact with them, whereas Visual Javascript is more where the user has to drag and drop components onto a form and connect them together using links and Javascript.
+There is no real relation as StoryScript is a Glue code for multiple languages using AI and plain English language to interact with them, whereas Visual Javascript is more where the user has be very intentional and choose which components to interact with by to dragging and dropping components onto a form and connecting them together using links and Javascript.

 ### How does Visual Javascript relate to Eve?